 A Little Slice of Paris

-Unlike an orange upside-down cake, which hews all-American dessert, this poached dessert is distinctly French.
+Unlike an orange upside-down cake, which hews all-American dessert, this orange cake recipe has distinctly French flair.
 A French orange cake is generally soaked with an orange simple syrup until fairly water logged and ultra-moist.

 The orange ginger simple syrup here pulls double duty.
 First, the simple syrup is used as the poaching liquid for the oranges, giving them added softness and sweetness.
 Then, the simple syrup — now infused with orange and ginger flavor — soaks the cake.